hadarsonego/vagrant_nginx_chef/README.md

 **Where to log**

-I was asked to create my own location for access logs, by default nginx vill store them under `/var/log/nginx/` i forced it to write the access logs to the `/var/log/nginx/hadarlog/` directory.
+I was asked to create my own location for access logs, by default nginx will store them under `/var/log/nginx/` i forced it to write the access logs to the `/var/log/nginx/hadarlog/` directory.

 ```
 ##